How to Respond to Negative Google Reviews: Templates & Best Practices

 We stand behind everything we sell, and every product should arrive [in perfect condition/exactly as described/fully functional].
 When that doesn't happen, we want to know.

-Please reach out to our team at [email] with your order number, and we'll [replace the item immediately/issue a full refund/send a return label] right away — no questions asked.
+Please reach out to our team at [email] with your order number, and we'll [replace the item right away/issue a full refund/send a return label] right away — no questions asked.

 Thank you for giving us the chance to make this right.
 We appreciate your feedback and take it seriously as part of our quality improvement process.